How to Trust an App on iPhone

-How to Trust an App on iPhone – Complete Guide
+How to Trust Apps on iPhone – Complete Guide

-If you’re installing third-party apps on your iPhone or iPad, you may see the “Untrusted Developer” error.
-This usually happens when an app is downloaded from a source other than the App Store, like Scarlet iOS.
+If you install third-party apps on your iPhone or iPad, you may see the “Untrusted Developer” error.
+This usually happens when an app is downloaded from an external source other than the App Store, like Scarlet iOS.

 Apple blocks apps from unknown developers to protect users from potential security threats.
-However, if you’re using a trusted alternative store like Scarlet or AltStore, you can manually approve the app to use it without issues.
+However, if you’re using a trusted alternative app store like Scarlet, AltStore, or eSign, you can manually approve the app to use it without issues.

-In this guide, we’ll walk you through the process of trusting a third-party app on your iPhone, discuss common issues, and provide expert-backed solutions.
+This guide will walk you through trusting apps on your iPhone, discuss common issues, and provide expert-backed solutions.

 Why Does iPhone Ask Users to Trust Apps?

-How to Trust an App on iPhone (Including Scarlet iOS)
+How to Trust an App on iPhone (Including Scarlet iOS, AltStore, and eSign)

 Step 1: Install the App Correctly

-- Download Scarlet iOS or any other app only from its official website to avoid security risks.
+• Download eSign iOS, Scarlet, or AltStore only from official websites to avoid security risks.

 Step 2: Try to Open the App